jonreymond/llm-efficient-training/README.md

 Now that we've optimized the throughput, given we're compute-bound, we should think about [Chinchilla](https://arxiv.org/abs/2203.15556)!

 - The model size should be proportional to how many tokens we can crush through in 3 hours of training.
-The rule of thumb is 20:1 (20 tokens for 1 parameter) for a < 400M param model, however at our scale, the confidence interval is probably quite large.
+Chinchilla concluded that the rule of thumb is 20:1 (20 tokens for 1 parameter) for a > 400M param model, however at our scale, the confidence interval for this ratio is probably quite large.

 - For our final model (177M parameters), we have a throughput of 100k tokens/s.
 With 3 hours of training, this gives us approximately 100'000 * 3 * 60 * 60 = 1.08B tokens.
 This gives us a ratio of about 6:1.
-This is off Chinchilla, however that's what we found to work the best.
-Current theory is that because the effective batch I used was smaller compared to Chinchilla's.
+This is not close to Chinchilla, however that's what we found to work the best.
+Current theory as to why there's a gap is because the effective batch I used was smaller compared to Chinchilla's.

 <br>

-- Two choices are possible to tweak the dimensions:
+- Two choices are possible to tweak the number of parameters:
     - Deeper: number of layers
-    - Wider: number of heads (must be changed with embedding dimension) such that emb_dim/n_head mod 64 = 0
+    - Wider: number of heads (must be changed with embedding dimension) such that emb_dim/n_head mod 64 = 0 (so that our A100 keeps going brr, using the tf32 tensor cores)

-- In the end, going wider was the most throughput efficient method to increase parameter count, and this translated into better results.
+- In the end, going wider was the most throughput efficient method to increase parameter count, and this directly translated into better results.
 - The final choice is: n_layers=10, n_heads=16, emb_dim = 1024